Bryanston Square: Wyndham Place

 Wyndham Place (its mainstay No.s 1 to 16) including front, railed space of its buildings forms a purposeful gap (known building line) 60 feet across which runs north from that end of the square to become a 190-foot-wide forecourt, with seated areas, to the Church of St Mary's - built in 1821 to designs by Robert Smirke.
 The church is Grade I listed.
 Its No.s 3 to 6 and 9 to 16 are alike light-brown brick terraces with white, ashlar-style stucco to the lower floors, by Parkinson, and completed by 1823, they are Grade II listed (this is the lowest and dominant of three categories).

 Great Cumberland Place

 This equally broad street with parking spaces flanking runs 350 m south.
 Mid-way it broadens into a green crescent, Wallenberg Place, the arc of which is fronted by five buildings including Western Marble Arch Synagogue.
-The thoroughfare culminates with, across an approach to Oxford Street, Marble Arch aligned just off-centre before which, flanking, are: Cumberland Court and the Cumberland Hotel which incorporates the tube station and walkway to Hyde Park.
+The thoroughfare culminates with, across an approach to Oxford Street, Marble Arch aligned just off-centre before which, flanking, are: Cumberland Court and the Cumberland Hotel, which incorporates the entrance to the Marble Arch tube station and a walkway to Hyde Park.
 Its predominant use classes are homes and hotels.